imteekay/frontend-infrastructure/esm-vs-cjs/README.md

 ## CJS: CommonJS

 - It only requires modules using the `require` syntax.
 You can't use the `import` syntax.
-It throws an exception `SyntaxError: Cannot use import statement outside a module`
+It throws an exception `SyntaxError: Cannot use import statement outside a module`.
 - Can’t use ESM in CJS.
-It throws an exception: Must use import to load an ES Module
+It throws an exception: Must use import to load an ES Module.
 - In Node, CJS is the default module system.
 By default, the `package.json` uses `commonjs` as the `type`'s value.
-- The `require` syntax is synchronous: there's no callback or promise
+- The `require` syntax is synchronous: there's no callback or promise.